-Tina Jess provides care for chronic and acute pain conditions such as back pain, sciatica, knee pain, neck pain, shoulder pain, headaches, and wrist and ankle pain.
-She enjoys working with woman experiencing hormone imbalances, menopause, PMS, dysmenorrheal, and fertility support.
+Tina provides care for chronic and acute pain conditions such as back pain, sciatica, knee pain, neck pain, shoulder pain, headaches, and wrist and ankle pain.
+She enjoys working with women experiencing hormone imbalances, menopause, PMS, dysmenorrheal, and fertility support.
 Tina has had success in supporting fatigue conditions, allergies, frequent colds/flu’s, insomnia, and depression.

 She is certified in:

 • Sotai: is a Japanese form of neuromuscular retraining and movement therapy that is used for all types of pain conditions as well as structure alignment.

 • Cranio sacral I: supporting the balancing of the cranial pulse to allow greater integration of the acupuncture as well as opening blockages in the body.
 Very effective in cases of migraines, headaches, stress, and other forms of pain.

 • Dr. Richard Tan’s techniques as well as Master Tung’s points and protocols.

 • Taoist meditative practices from the Universal Tao Center – which supports the integration of the acupuncture treatments and understanding of the mind/ body connection.

 • 5 Element theory and treatments: supporting mood and emotional balancing

 • Shonishin Japanese Pediatric acupuncture: using gentle non- needle insertion that works with the channels and the fascia to support the body’s growth processes.

 "It is through observing and Listening to the imbalances of the Body that we get to acknowledge what is needed to support Harmony and Balance.
 Connecting, Releasing and igniting our internal wisdom brings us to our full potential."